 Day 7: Marvelous Munich

 This morning we'll be joined by our local guide for a walking tour through the center of Germany's most livable city.
 Then we'll hop on a bus to explore more of Munich, including the Olympic Park.
 We'll also stop to tour the opulent Nymphenburg Palace, home to the Wittelsbach dynasty, rulers of Bavaria for 700 years.
 Your afternoon is free to choose some great options: be dazzled by the Deutsches Museum; rent a bike to explore the sprawling English Garden; or poke around the Marienplatz and Viktualienmarkt looking for the cuckoo clock of your dreams.
-This evening, feel free to join the party at the Hofbrauhaus beerhall, where you can hoist a liter-size mug of beer, and a pretzel as big as your head.
-No bus.
+This evening, feel free to join the party at the Hofbräuhaus beer hall, where you can hoist a liter-size mug of beer, and a pretzel as big as your head.
+Bus: 1 hr.
 Walking: moderate.

 Day 8: Over the Alps to Venice